 SAFER Advisory Group

-Purpose: The SAFER Advisory Group provides the State Water Board with constructive advice and feedback on the Plan, Policy, implementation of the Fund, and other related analyses, and components of the SAFER program.
+Purpose: The SAFER Advisory Group provides the State Water Board with constructive advice and feedback on the Plan, Policy, implementation of the Fund, and other related analyses, and components of the SAFER Program.

 Structure: The Advisory Group is composed of 19 appointed members that represent PWSs, TA providers, local agencies, non-governmental organizations, the public, and residents served by CWSs in DACs, state smalls, and domestic wells.
 The Advisory Group meets, at a minimum, four times a year at locations throughout California to provide opportunities for public and community input.
 Additional Advisory Group meetings may be held to solicit feedback on related policies or programs depending on the need.
 During the coronavirus disease of 2019 (COVID-19) pandemic, the Advisory Group is meeting virtually using Zoom.
 All meetings are widely publicized, open to the public, and offer translation services.
 Feedback and recommendations solicited through the Advisory Group, from Advisory Group members and the public, will be shared with State Water Board members via meeting notes and during regularly scheduled State Water Board meetings and workshops.